JaredCorduan/CIPs/CIP-1694/README.md

 This gives a great deal of flexibility to the composition of the committee.
 In particular, it is possible to elect an empty committee if the community wishes to abolish the constitutional committee entirely.
 Note that this is different from a state of no-confidence and still constitutes a governance system capable of enacting proposals.

+There will be a new protocol parameter for the minimal size of the committee, itself a nonnegative number.

 #### Term limits

-Each newly elected constitutional committee will have a term limit.
+Each newly elected constitutional committee will have per-member term limits.
+Per-member limits allow for a rotation scheme, such as a third of the committee expiring every year.
+Expired members can no longer vote.
+Member can also willingly resign early, which will be marked on-chain as an expired member.

-The system will automatically enter a state of no-confidence when the term limit for the constitutional committee expires.
-This limit is a governance protocol parameter, which specifies the maximum number of epochs during which the committee can ratify governance actions.
-When the committee term limit expires, all governance actions will be **dropped** and the protocol enters a state of no confidence.
+The system will automatically enter a state of no-confidence when the number of non-expired committee members falls below the minimal size of the committee.
+For example, a committee of size five with a quorum of three and two expired members can still pass governance actions if all of non-expired members vote `Yes`.
+However, if one more member expires then the system enters a state of no-confidence, since the two remaining members are not enough to meet quorum.

+The maximum term limit is a governance protocol parameter, specified as a number of epochs.
-This means that the committee should plan for its own replacement if it wishes to avoid disruption.
+During a state of no-confidence, no action can be ratified, so the committee should plan for its own replacement if it wishes to avoid disruption.

-The term limit will reset whenever the  "New constitutional committee and/or threshold" governance action is enacted, even if the same committee is re-elected and the threshold remains unchanged.
-This allows Ada holders to confirm their confidence in the committee if they wish.
-Note that the term limit is calculated at the point the committee is elected.
-Any change in the underlying protocol parameter only affects the term that applies to future committees, and does not change the term of the current committee.

 <!--------------------------- Constitutional committee ------------------------>
 <!---------------------------           DReps          ------------------------>